Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 USC Stats and Trends

-- The Trojans have been underdogs by 4.5 points or more two times this season and covered the spread once.
+- This year, the Trojans have one ATS win in two games as an underdog of 4.5 points or more.

-- USC's games this season have hit the over on six of 10 set point totals (60%).
+- USC's games this year have hit the over on six of 10 set point totals (60%).

-- This season the Trojans score seven more points per game (30) than the Golden Bears surrender (23).
+- The Trojans put up seven more points per game (30) than the Golden Bears surrender (23).

-- USC is 4-5 against the spread and 4-5 overall in games when it records more than 23 points.

-- In games that USC totals over 362.7 yards, the team is 4-6 against the spread and 4-6 overall.

-- This year the Trojans have turned the ball over 18 times, while the Golden Bears have forced 18 turnovers.
+- This season the Trojans have turned the ball over 18 times, while the Golden Bears have forced 18 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.